How to Configure Static NAT?

 Analyzing Static NAT

-- The PC-1 is located on the internet and both servers are located in the private network.
-PC-1 wants to open a connection to the web servers-1.
-The client sends a packet to the server-1 using the public IPv4 destination address of 202.128.54.4.
-202.128.54.4 Is the inside global address of the webserver.
+- PC-1 is on the Internet, and both servers are in the private network.
+PC-1 wants to open a connection to web server-1.
+The client sends a packet to server-1 using the public IPv4 destination address 202.128.54.4, which is the inside global address of the web server.

-- Upon receiving the first packet from the outside interface, R2 check its NAT table.
-The destination IPv4 address of the packet is located in the NAT table and is translated.
+- Upon receiving the first packet from the outside interface, R2 checks its NAT table.
+The packet’s destination IPv4 address is in the NAT table and translated.

-- R2 receives the packet from the webserver using interface g0/1, the inside interface with a source address of the inside local address of the webserver, 192.168.11.100.
+- R2 receives the packet from the web server using interface g0/1, the inside interface with a source address of the web server’s inside local address, 192.168.11.100.

-- R2 again checks the NAT table for translation and the address is found in the NAT table.
-It translates the source address (inside local address) to the inside global address of 202.128.54.4 and forwards the packet out of its serial 0/0/0.100 interface toward the client.
+- R2 again checks the NAT table for translation, and the address is found in the NAT table.
+It translates the source address (inside local address) to the inside global address 202.128.54.4 and forwards the packet from its serial 0/0/0.100 interface to the client.

-- The client receives the packet and continues the conversation further.
+- The client received the packet and continued the conversation.
 The NAT router performs Steps 2 to 7 for each packet.

 Verifying Static NAT

-The “show ip nat translations” command is an important command to verify the working of NAT.
-The output of this command displays active NAT translations.
-Static translations are always in the NAT table.
+The “show ip nat translations” command is important for verifying the workings of NAT.
+Its output displays active NAT translations, while static translations are always in the NAT table.

-If the command is executed during an active session, the output also indicates the address of the outside device as shown in the figure below otherwise it only translates inside address.
+If the command is executed during an active session, the output also indicates the address of the outside device, as shown in the figure below; otherwise, it only translates the inside address.

 We can also use the “show ip nat statistics” command.
-This command displays information about the total number of active translations including NAT configuration parameters, the number of addresses in the pool, and the number of addresses that have been allocated.
+This command displays the total number of active translations, including NAT configuration parameters, the number of addresses in the pool, and the number of addresses allocated.
 The figure below illustrates the output of this command.

-To verify that the NAT translation is currently working, clear the previous statistics using the clear ip nat statistics command before testing.
-Before to send any packet to the web servers, execute the “show ip nat statistics” command, it will display no current hits.
-After establishes the session with the server, the “show ip nat statistics” command will display the increment to hits.
+To verify that the NAT translation works, clear the previous statistics using the clear ip nat statistics command before testing.
+Before sending any packet to the web servers, execute the “show ip nat statistics” command; it will display no current hits.
+After establishing the session with the server, the “show ip nat statistics” command will display the increment to hits.

 Port Address Translation (PAT) Configuration » Networkustad